Digging into the best things to do in Little India is a must for any trip to Singapore!

 Grab a snack in front of the House of Tan Teng Niah

-The House of Tan Teng Niah frequently appears in lists of the top things to do & see in Little India despite its small size.
+Despite its small size, the House of Tan Teng Niah often appears in lists of the top things to do & see in Little India.

 It’s the last remaining historic Chinese building in Little India.
 Unfortunately, you can’t go inside.

-The house is a good meeting point, as it’s easy to find due to its bright colours and a great spot to grab a snack.
-It’s closed to visitors but the front of the building typically has a small collection of food stalls.
+The house is a good meeting point as it’s easy to find due to its bright colours and a great spot to grab a snack.
+Although closed to visitors, several food stalls often park in front of the building.

-Where to stay: The best hotels in Little India for sightseeing
+Where to stay in Little India for sightseeing

-Despite being one of the most interesting choices for where to stay in Singapore, there’s a far smaller selection of places to stay in Little India than you’d expect.
-Most of the best hotels in Little India fall within the budget and mid-range with the luxury segment of the market noticeably absent.
+Most of the best hotels in Little India fall within the budget and mid-range.
+The luxury segment of the market is noticeably absent.
 Here are few of the best accommodations options…

-- Hilton Garden Inn Singapore Serangoon: Perhaps one best value mid-range picks in all of Singapore, this 4-star hotel is conveniently located beside the Mustafa Centre for all your shopping needs.
-Cooling off in the outdoor pool to views of Singapore is a fantastic way to end a day of checking out the top points of interest in Little India.
+- Hilton Garden Inn Singapore Serangoon: This 4-star hotel in one best value mid-range picks in Singapore.
+The hotel is located beside the Mustafa Centre for all your shopping needs.
+Cool off in the outdoor pool to views over Singapore for the perfect end to a day of checking out the top points of interest in Little India.

-- Park Hotel Farrer Park: Another popular mid-range Little India hotel, this hotel features rooms with floor-to-ceiling windows that glean spectacular views of the Singapore cityscape.
+- Park Hotel Farrer Park: This popular mid-range Little India hotel charms with rooms featuring floor-to-ceiling windows.
+From your room, you’ll glean spectacular views of the Singapore cityscape.
 The relaxing Farrer Park is a quick walk away.

-- Village Hotel Albert Court by Far East Hospitality: Located just south of Little India proper, this modern boutique-style hotel is one of the most charming picks in the area.
-If all the nearby restaurants and hawker centres don’t do the trick, there’s 4 excellent dining options on-site including the popular Shish Mahal Restaurant, serving up yummy Northern Indian cuisine.
+- Village Hotel Albert Court by Far East Hospitality: This modern boutique-style hotel is located south of Little India proper.
+It’s one of the most charming picks in the area.
+If the local restaurants & hawker centres don’t do the trick, four excellent dining options await on-site.
+Try the popular Shish Mahal Restaurant, serving up yummy Northern Indian cuisine.